tablelandnetwork/docs/docs/sdk/registry/subscribe.md

 });
 ```

-The data returned from the `event` also includes standard on-chain event log information.
+The data returned from the `event` also includes standard onchain event log information.

 ## Removing listeners